 Tonnage tax – an internationally recognized taxation tool

 Tonnage tax is a measure applied in 18 countries in the European Union, including France, Germany, Great Britain and Ireland, but also Norway, Japan, India and Hong Kong.
-The measure is in line with the principles of the treaty of the Union, and is a significant asset in terms of supporting the competitiveness of the European maritime transport sector.
+The measure is in line with the principles of the Treaty of the Union, and is a significant asset in terms of supporting the competitiveness of the European maritime transport sector.

 State of political discussions: CTR III and the consultation procedure for tonnage tax

-(Situation as of March 2017)
+(Situation as of August 2017)